salesforcecli/plugin-orchestrator/messages/appframework.create.app.md

 # summary

-Create a new AppFramework app from a template.
+Create a new application from a template.

 # description

-Create a new AppFramework application using an existing template as the foundation.
-The app will be initialized with the configuration, structure, and settings defined in the template, providing a quick start for application development.
+Create a new orchestrated app using an existing template as the foundation.
+The app is initialized with the configuration, structure, and settings defined in the template, providing a quick start for app development.

 You can identify the template to use by either its unique ID or its name.
 Template IDs are guaranteed to be unique, while template names should be unique within an org.
-The new app will inherit the template's configuration but can be customized independently after creation.
+The new app inherits the template's configuration, but can be customized independently after creation.

-This command is useful for quickly creating applications with consistent configurations and accelerating development workflows.
-The created app appears in the Analytics Studio UI where it can be further customized and deployed.
+Use this command to quickly create apps with consistent configurations and accelerate your development workflow.
+The created app assets appear in Data Cloud and Tableau Next where you can customize as needed.
+You can manage the app from the App Install History page in Setup.

-You must have AppFramework enabled in your org and appropriate permissions to create applications.
+You must have Data Cloud and Tableau Next enabled in your org and the AppFrameworkManageApp user permission to create apps.
 Both the template and the new app must be in the same org.

 # examples